 Common Pregnancy Symptoms

 Following the third week after your missed period, there are several telltale signs of early pregnancy that many women may experience.6 It’s important to note that not everyone will have the same symptoms.
-Some may have almost all key symptoms, whereas others may have only one or two.
+Some may have almost all key symptoms, whereas others may experience only one or two.
 If you’re unsure of what you’re feeling, here are several early pregnancy symptoms that may indicate you’re expecting:

 Fatigue